techidaily/site-extra-lessons/source/_posts/in-2024-capturing-life-with-iphones-dual-function-capability.md

  If you are one of those who wish to **take photos while recording videos** without compromising the quality, we are glad to inform you that there is a solution for this.
 You can easily extract a specific frame from the recorded video keeping the standard resolution quality via Wondershare Filmora and will never be bothered about missing anything interesting from the video.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qObsqoJB9LI?si=ppqxfXzP0UL4J6Tp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Why Choose Wondershare Filmora?

 * It supports a wide range of video formats and can help in extracting the desired frame out from any file format while keeping the quality intact as the original file.